-Best Drill Bit Sharpener Reviews & Recommendations
+Best Drill Bit Sharpeners Reviews & Recommendations 2021

 The General Tools 825 Drill Grinding Attachment is built to extend the life of drill bits dramatically.
 It does this by sharpening them accurately enough to bring them back to factory tolerance.
 The grinder includes an angle gauge that allows the user to precisely match the point angle of just about any bit, including countersinks.
 The neck pivots for easy grinding of both sides of the bit, and the machine includes standard sharpening angles of 41, 49, 59, 68, and 88 degrees.
-A depth stop-cap keeps the material surface fresh, and the entire unit can work with electric bench grinders that meet the standards of ANSI, OHSA, and UL.
+A depth stop-cap keeps the material surface fresh, and the entire unit can work with electric bench grinders that meet the standards of ANSI, OSHA, and UL.

 Though it is precise, this grinder can be tricky to use at certain angles.
 Provided you have enough practice working with the technology, however, it can create a lasting sharpness.